ychoi04/mica-gd405/lectures/w10-trigonometry.md

 ![sine function](../images/graph-sine-cosine.png)

-The only thing you need to know now is that the value we get from the sine function changes smoothly between -1 and 1.
+The only thing you need to know now is that the value we get from the sine function changes smoothly between -1 and 1 as `x` or `angle` increases.

 ```js
 float diam;